Part 3 of 3 by Don Bell | ⏱️ 11 minute read

 The Lord's cleansing process is associated with the baptism of the HOLY SPIRIT and FIRE.
 When we're filled with the Holy Spirit and choose to live according to His guidance, a cleansing process begins in our souls to rid us of unrighteousness.

 This process not only empowers us with God's strength to serve but also helps us recognize our character flaws and weaknesses, which WE may not be aware of but are known by GOD.
-This preparation is essential for fulfilling our calling in Christ.
+This preparation is essential for fulfilling our calling in Christ and underlies the importance of baptism with the Holy Spirit.

 The wind from the fan blew off the dust and chaff while the shaking screens separated the weed seeds, allowing clean grain to fall into a separate container.
 The symbolism of the "wind" and "shaking" to the Holy Spirit's cleansing process cannot be ignored.